nat-leo/dbms/readme.md

 ## Where Everything Is

 There are a few quirks before we begin.
-First your data is stored in the engine dirctory:
+First is that your data is stored in the engine dirctory (as opposed to var/lib or wherever):

 ```
 dbms/ # the repo